orempel/twiboot/README.md

 ## Roadmap ##
 Some ideas that I want to investigate / implement in twiboot:
-- find a way to not rely on TWI clock stretching during write access
 - support AVR TINYs (USI peripheral, no bootloader fuse, no Read-While-Write flash)